stla/hspray/README.md

 The functions `substituteParameters` and `evalParametricSpray`, that we previously applied to a `SimpleParametricSpray a` spray, are also applicable to a `ParametricSpray a` spray.
-We didn't mention the function `changeParameters` yet, which is also applicable to these two types of sprays.
+We didn't mention the function `changeParameters` yet, which is also applicable to these two types of parametric sprays.
 This function performs some polynomial transformations of the parameters of a parametric spray.
-For example, consider the
+For example, consider the [Jacobi polynomials](https://en.wikipedia.org/wiki/Jacobi_polynomials).
-[Jacobi polynomials](https://en.wikipedia.org/wiki/Jacobi_polynomials).
 They are univariate polynomials with two parameters $\alpha$ and $\beta$.
 They are implemented in **hspray** as `ParametricQSpray` sprays.
 In fact